yobailover/chrome-avgle-helper/README.md

 ## Usage

 1. Install this Chrome extension
+	1. Navigate to `chrome://extensions` in chrome.
+	2. Check `Developer mode` on, then click `Load Unpacked Extension`.
+	3. Choose this project folder.
 2. Download video follow command on the online player page
 3. Combine video files by script `Avgle`
+	1. This is a bash script.
+It is used for *nix OS user

 ## License